Legal & Policies

 3. Purpose of Processing

-• Managing access to the service (plans, permissions)
+• Managing access to the service (plans, authorizations)

 • Validating the user's license